dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 I would use the better-matching [Overpass](https://fonts.google.com/specimen/Overpass) for body text, but unlike its monospaced counterpart, it [doesn’t have](https://github.com/RedHatOfficial/Overpass/issues/83) the Indian Rupee sign ₹.

 I even added a nice light color scheme, which looks even better than the dark one with the new typography.

+### Update 2020-10-03

+I rebranded from _Dubious Disc_ to _prose&const_ and refreshed the home page and navigation styles.
+Again, I applied the UI design lessons learnt from the two brilliant folks mentioned above.

+Moreover, I no longer have to compete for search results with Pokémon.

 ## Performance